Geeksltd/GCop/Rules/GCop215.md

 ## Rule description
-It is more meaningful to write *CountSomething* as a method name than writing *GetSomethingCount* when the method is realy counting something.
+It is shorter and more readable to write *CountSomething* as a method name than writing *GetSomethingCount*.

 ## Example 1
 ```csharp